laurafbec/accountability-docker-solution/README.md

 Docker-compose (version 1.26.0)

 # Installation
-Dependencies can be installed with [setup.sh](https://github.com/inflfb00/accountability-docker-solution/blob/main/setup.sh)
+Dependencies can be installed with [setup.sh](https://github.com/inflfb00/accountability-docker-solution/blob/main/setup.sh).
+The kernel headers must be installed in the host operating system, before running sysdig.